NotShige/OnixClientFaq/README.md

 ### **Why when I have render options on I can't see beds and chests and other blocks?**
 - This is because you have ``hide tile entities`` turned on.
 Title entity (also known as block entity) is extra data associated with a block.
-On bedrock they are called blockActor but more people are familiar to how java calls them: TileEntity
+On bedrock they are called blockActor but more people are familiar to how java calls them: TileEntity.

 ### **Antivirus blocks the client**
 - Depending on the anti-virus that you are using you may either turn it off so you can download the client or you can exclude it.
 To note, this client is not a virus of any sort.
-- How do Disable/Exclude
+- How do Disable/Exclud:

 **Windows Security**